Revolutionary-Games/RevolutionaryWebApp/README.md

 dotnet user-secrets set IntegrationTestConnection 'User ID=thrivedevcenter_test;Password=PASSWORDHERE;Server=localhost;Port=5432;Database=thrivedevcenter_test;Integrated Security=true;Pooling=true;'
 ```

-### Test settings

-The second database connection string needs to be also setup for
-running the actual application for use in browser-based tests.
-To set
-this up copy the `appsettings.Testing.json.template` as
-`appsettings.Testing.json.template` and adjust the database connection
-string in it.

 ### Selenium

 For selenium to work you need to have Chrome / Chromium installed.